encKrish/ETHCC-Umbrella/README.md

 # Blendoken
 Project for ETHCC Umbrella Sponsor

-The smart contracts part is complete, although the fromtend is oly partially built.
+The smart contracts part is complete, although the frontend is only partially built.